 Colleges not on NMC website — Verify every college at nmc.org.in.
 If the college is not listed or shows "show cause notice," do not proceed regardless of what the agent says.

 FindUrCollege is a transparent, free counselling service.
-We do not charge students — our guidance, college shortlisting, and documentation support are completely free.
+Shortlisting and initial guidance are free — under our pay-after-admission model you pay only after your admission is confirmed.
 We facilitate introductions to NMC-approved colleges.
 Call +91 91126 50438 or WhatsApp to start your free consultation.

-The NEET qualifying cutoff is 50th percentile for General category (approximately 715 qualifying marks) and 40th percentile for SC/ST/OBC.
-This means any student who qualifies NEET (scores above the qualifying cutoff) is technically eligible for management quota seats.
-In practice, management quota seats at competitive colleges in Karnataka, Maharashtra, and Tamil Nadu see applicants with 430–550 scores for 2026.
-Very low-scoring colleges may be available even at 400–430 but must be verified carefully for NMC approval and hospital quality.
+The NEET qualifying cutoff is percentile-based: 50th percentile for General/EWS and 40th percentile for SC/ST/OBC.
+In NEET 2026 (result declared by NTA on 16 July 2026) the General/EWS qualifying cutoff is 213 marks (band 715-213) and OBC/SC/ST is 177 marks (band 212-177); in NEET 2025 it was 144/720 and 113/720.
+Any student above the qualifying cutoff is technically eligible for management quota seats.
+In practice, management quota seats at competitive colleges in Karnataka, Maharashtra, and Tamil Nadu see applicants with 430-550 scores for 2026.
+Very low-scoring colleges may be available even at 400-430 but must be verified carefully for NMC approval and hospital quality.

 No. NEET-PG and NEXT evaluate your knowledge, not the college or quota you studied under.
 Your MBBS degree certificate simply states your name, degree, and university — it does not mention management quota or fees paid.
 What matters for NEXT/NEET-PG is your clinical knowledge, practical skills, and exam preparation.
-Choose a college with strong clinical training (750+ bed teaching hospital with genuine patient load) and dedicated NEXT/NEET-PG coaching support for best outcomes.
+Choose a college with strong clinical training (750+ bed teaching hospital with genuine patient load) and dedicated NEET-PG-focused coaching support.

 Yes.
 Management quota seats are open to students from any state — there is no domicile requirement for management quota (unlike government quota/CAP seats).
 This is one of the key advantages of management quota.
 Students from UP, Bihar, Rajasthan, and other states frequently secure management quota MBBS seats in Karnataka, Maharashtra, and Tamil Nadu.
 You will need state-specific documents like migration certificate, but domicile certificate is not required for management quota.